Meet the Team

 Please do contact me if you have any questions of thoughts to share, or come and join us – you’d be very welcome!

-The Parish Administrator assists in the smooth running of all the Churches in the Benefice and co-ordinates the life of the 3 Parishes, working with the Rector, all the Churchwardens and Parochial Church Councils.
-The Parish Administrator is the first point of contact for Baptisms and Weddings, arranging suitable dates.
+The Benefice Administrator assists in the smooth running of all the Churches in the Benefice and co-ordinates the life of the 3 Parishes, working with the Rector, all the Churchwardens and Parochial Church Councils.
+The Benefice Administrator is the first point of contact for Baptisms and Weddings, arranging suitable dates.

 Hi I am Sara and I have lived in East Huntspill since 1988, having grown up in Mark.
 I am married to Chris, a dairy farmer and have 2 grown up children who both live locally.

-I joined East Huntspill PCC in 1999 as Secretary and became Churchwarden in 2019.
+I joined East Huntspill PCC in 1999 as Secretary.
 Over the years many other posts have been added: – Safeguarding Officer, Electoral Roll Officer, Health & Safety & Data Protection Officer.
-In November 2017 I took on the role Of Parish Administrator for The Benefice of the Huntspills and Mark.
+In November 2017 I took on the role of Benefice Administrator for The Benefice of the Huntspills and Mark

 The village, the community and rural life are very important to me.